spmallick/learnopencv/Roboflow_Trackers_Demo/readme.md

 ---

-## 🎥 Sample Videos
+## 🎥 Sample Videos (Release Assets)

-The repository includes multiple demo videos:
+To keep this repository lightweight, large media files are not stored in the repository history.
+The demo videos are hosted as GitHub Release Assets and will be **automatically downloaded** when you run the notebook.

+The downloaded assets include:
 * 🐦 Birds Flying → `Sample_1_Birds_Flying.mp4`
 * 🏃 Sports Activity → `Sample_2_Sport.mp4`
 * 🏃 Running Scene → `Sample_3_Run.mp4`
 * 🐦 Birds Scene → `Sample_4_Birds.mp4`
 * 🏂 Snowboarding → `Sample_5_Snowboarding.mp4`
-* 🎬 Additional Sample → `Sample_6.mp4`

 ---